Your Path to The CBI®

 Step 7.

-Submit three deals as the lead seller broker on 3 going concern business transactions using the Initial Certification Submittal Form.
+Submit 3 deals for approval as the lead seller broker on 3 going concern business transactions using the Initial Certification Submittal Form.

 Step 8.

-Once all requirements are met, including passing the CBI exam, submit your CBI application.
+Once all requirements are met, submit your CBI application.

-• You have three years to complete all CBI requirements.
+- You have three years to complete all CBI requirements.
+Your 3 years begins when you complete your first CBI requirement.
 Most CBI applicants can complete these requirements within one year, assuming they have met the transaction requirements; if you really focus and can travel, you can get the coursework completed within several months.